VelislavKarastoychev/euriklis-message/README.md

 ```js
 new message().setBgColor(color)
 ```
- sets the background color of the text message that will be printed on the terminal.
+ sets the background color of the text message that will be shown in the terminal.
 The possible color values of the method are the same with the setColor() method.

 - method reset:
  ```js
  new message().reset()
  ```
  reset, restart the color/background color and style properties of the text to the default.This method has to be used to unset previous properties like bold, italic, underline.
 When we want to change the color, it is not necessary to use this method because the set_color_... will change the color automatically.
-For more detail see the example for the underline and bold method above.
+For more details, see the example for the underline and bold method above.
  - method family append/prepend:
  ```js
  /**